sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

                 Journal of Number Theory 90 (2002), pp.304--315,
                 http://www.math.arizona.edu/~wmc/Research/JacobianFinal.pdf

 ..
+[AKMRVW] \A. Alvarado, A. Koutsianas, B. Malmskog, C. Rasmussen, C. Vincent,
+            and M. West
+            *A robust implementation for solving the S-unit equation and several applications.*
+            :arxiv:`1903.00977`

+..
 [AJL2011] \S. Ariki, N. Jacon, and C. Lecouvey.
              *The modular branching rule for affine Hecke algebras of type A*.
              Adv.
 Math.
 228:481-526, 2011.